demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|---|---|---|---|
 >| test-ip | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/azureFirewalls/test-ip | eastus | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/virtualNetworks/test-v-n/subnets/AzureFirewallSubnet | Alert | 189.160.40.11 | Updating |

 ### azure-firewall-policy-detach
 ***
-Remove policy from firewall.
-This command will detach between policy and firewall, and not delete the policy.
+Remove a policy from the firewall.
+This command will detach the policy and firewall, but will not delete the policy.

 #### Base Command